-What you must pay when Services that are covered for you vou get these services HIV screening There is no coinsurance, copayment, or deductible For people who ask for an HIV screening test or who are at for members eligible for increased risk for HIV infection, we cover: Medicare-covered One screening exam every 12 months preventive HIV screening.
-For women who are pregnant, we cover: Up to three screening exams during a pregnancy If you also are treated of monitored for an existing medical condition during the visit when you receive a preventive service, the cost sharing for the care received for the existing medical condition or other services will also apply.
-Home health agency care 0% coinsurance for each Medicare-covered home Prior to receiving home health services, a doctor must certify health visit. that you need home health services and will order home health services to be provided by a home health agency.
+What you must pay when Services that are covered for you you get these services HIV screening There is no coinsurance, copayment, or deductible For people who ask for an HIV screening test or who are at for members eligible for increased risk for HIV infection, we cover: Medicare-covered • One screening exam every 12 months preventive HIV screening.
+For women who are pregnant, we cover: • Up to three screening exams during a pregnancy If you also are treated or monitored for an existing medical condition during the visit when you receive a preventive service, the cost sharing for the care received for the existing medical condition or other services will also apply.
+Home and safety devices and modifications There is no coinsurance. copayment, or deductible You receive \$100 every year towards non-Medicare home and for this benefit. bathroom safety devices and modifications.
+0% coinsurance for each Home health agency care Medicare-covered home Prior to receiving home health services, a doctor must certify health visit. that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Note: For Medicare-covered services, a certified Home Health Agency must be used.
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) • Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Note: For Medicare-covered services, a certified Home Health Agency must be used.
 Note: Custodial care is not covered, see exclusion chart in Section 3 of this chapter.
+Prior authorization may be required and is the responsibility of your provider.

-Services that are covered for you What you must pay when you get these services Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+Home infusion therapy

+Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).

-You pay 20% coinsurance for each Medicare-covered service Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier
+You pay 15% coinsurance for each Medicare-covered service

+Covered services include, but are not limited to:

+- Professional services, including nursing services, furnished in accordance with the plan of care - Patient training and education not otherwise covered under the durable medical equipment benefit - Remote monitoring - Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier